Venue: Virtual Teams Video Meeting

 TO RECEIVE NOTIFICATION OF PETITIONS IN ACCORDANCE WITH THE COUNCIL'S PETITION SCHEME

-The Governance Officer reported that one petition has been received regarding application DC/18/02146 (Item 7A) with 212 valid signatures supporting the following statement:
+The Governance Officer reported that 1 valid petition had been received with 183 valid signatures supporting the following statement:

 Note: The Chairman may change the listed order of items to accommodate visiting Ward Members and members of the public.

 The Chair advised Members that the order of items would be as follows:

 - DC/20/05595 THE ANGEL INN, 5 HIGH STREET, DEBENHAM,STOWMARKET, SUFFOLK, IP14 6QL

 - DC/20/05596 THE ANGEL INN, 5 HIGH STREET, DEBENHAM,STOWMARKET, SUFFOLK, IP14 6QL